As a capstone to a series of articles on sustainability assessments, we look at consultation in place planning and early feasibility studies.

 Whose values matter most in community consultation?

 The role of the public participation adviser is to seek out a diversity of views on an issue.
-And then help the decision-maker understand the emotion of an issue and the strongest lines of reasoning for action.
+And then to help the decision-maker understand the emotion of an issue and the strongest lines of reasoning.

 So having explicit conversations about different values helps a community appreciate the diversity of views on a matter.
 It also allows people to see where there is agreement.
 Below we share a tool that can help in talking with communities about values.
 We explain the advantages of using swing weights.